 adjective[postpositive when used with a numeral]

-(also centigrade scale) The Celsius scale of temperature.
+(also Fahrenheit scale) The Fahrenheit scale of temperature.

 For editors and proofreaders

 Definition of Fahrenheit in:

 What do you find interesting about this word or phrase?

 Comments that don't adhere to our Community Guidelines may be moderated or removed.